Best Air Purifier for Smoke (2026): 7 Tested Picks for Wildfire & Indoor Smoke

 Noise: 22 dB on low, 52 dB on high.
 One of the quieter large-room units available.

-Downsides: The activated carbon quantity is modest for the price — heavy smoke events will benefit from supplementing with additional carbon filters or a secondary purifier.
+Downsides: The activated carbon quantity is modest for the price.
+Heavy smoke events will benefit from supplementing with additional carbon filters or a secondary purifier.
 CADR smoke at 233 CFM is adequate but not class-leading given the room coverage claims.

-4. Winix 5500-2 — Budget-Friendly with PlasmaWave
+4. Winix 5500-2: Budget-Friendly with PlasmaWave

 Why it works for smoke: True HEPA filter captures 99.97% of particles at 0.3 microns.
 The washable AOC (Advanced Odor Control) carbon filter does a respectable job with smoke odor, though it is not as thick as premium options.
 PlasmaWave technology provides an additional layer of VOC and chemical neutralization without producing harmful ozone (CARB certified).

-Performance: 232 CFM smoke CADR covers rooms up to 360 sq ft — ideal for a bedroom or mid-sized living room.
+Performance: 232 CFM smoke CADR covers rooms up to 360 sq ft, ideal for a bedroom or mid-sized living room.
 The smart sensor adjusts fan speed based on detected particle levels.

 Why this is the budget pick: You get True HEPA, activated carbon, PlasmaWave, and a smart sensor for under $160.
 The washable carbon filter also saves on replacement costs over time, since you only need to replace the HEPA filter ($40–50 annually).

 Downsides: The carbon layer is thin.
 In severe wildfire smoke conditions (AQI 300+), it may struggle to fully neutralize gases and odor.
 Room coverage is limited compared to larger units.
 Plastic build quality is noticeable at this price point.
+For more on its PlasmaWave technology and filter costs, see our Winix 5500-2 review.

-5. Medify MA-40 — Medical-Grade HEPA
+5. Medify MA-40: Medical-Grade HEPA

 The Medify MA-40 is a mid-range powerhouse with an H13 medical-grade True HEPA filter and an impressive 330 CFM smoke CADR.
 It covers up to 840 sq ft and uses a dual-intake design that draws air from both sides.